 We personally find the Bluetooth deadbolt features a little redundant on touch screen electronic deadbolts.
 Touchscreen deadbolts are very easily programmed.
 You can create a code or remove one very quickly.
 Though it is a bit easier change codes with a Bluetooth app, for touchscreen deadbolts the additional cost may not be justified.

-That’s why the keyless touchscreen deadbolt we recommend does not have this feature.
+That’s why the keyless deadbolt, with touchscreen, we recommend does not have this feature.
 You can always upgrade to the one with bluetooth if you want it, but we didn’t see the value added for the cost.
 If you are interested in a touchscreen that has blue tooth, you can find the Yale YRD426-ZW2-619 Z-Wave Plus Touchscreen Deadbolt Assure Lock with Bluetooth deadbolt on Amazon here.

 What does Z-wave or Zigbee add to your electronic deadbolt?

 Z-wave and Zigbee are communication protocols for smart home devices to communicate.
 These device require some sort of home hub for which the communication can go over (at an additional cost).
 Often, home alarm systems act as the hub, but manufactures also fabricate their own.
 The main benefits here are:

 - You can change/issue codes using an app from your smartphone from anywhere you have an internet connection.